Contents

 - Pilgrimages to sacred places, i.e. places of ancient religious activities, or places mentioned in bible etc.

-- Some hospitals are Christian.
+- Some hospitals🏥 are Christian.
 These contain plenty of religious icons and services on site.
 Not needed at all, but surely spreading or keeping religion and appealing to already older, religious people there.

-- Religious radio📻 station.
+- Religious radio📻 and TV channel(s).
 I can’t even listen to that for few seconds.
 Yet it goes on everyday for hours, blabering about all possible religious topics in that calm voice for weak people.
 I’m sure it’s okay for those older people who already won’t change.
 But surely it can make it worse, make people more addicted to religion, by doing more commercials of religious places to visit, ways to give or spend money to, advice more time and reasons for praying, etc. All wasting people’s time and money.

 - Religious politic parties.
 I think they saw an opportunity and just went to profit on that.
 Probably ages ago too.

 IMO governments and religions are not that far from each other: both systems of controlling society, telling people what to do, and profiting on them.
-Especially those fooled by their propaganda or by dictatorships. - Cemetaries.
-Including their shops of candles, flowers, and other decorations.
+Especially those fooled by their propaganda or by dictatorships. - Cemetaries🪦.
+Including their shops of candles🕯️, flowers💐, and other decorations.
 For me it is sickening to see people benefiting and addicting others (who suffered a loss) to visiting graves (not needed at all) and buying stuff to put on them.
 Instead of moving on and not obsessing with dead bodies of people who passed and aren’t there.
 Needles to say, you have to pay for a grave to rent it.

-- Christmass or Easter in malls.
+- Christmass🎄 or Easter🪺 in malls.
 Lots of commercial garbage, decorations, etc. Loosely related to religion, now mostly meaning huge profits from more customers at that time period.

+There are some other pages on internet.
 One website also stated (in short) that given how many different religions are this means all are untrue.
 There is even some straight up made one lately like this.

-Few are listing plenty of contradictions in the bible (e.g. here, here, or this pdf with 101, and another).
-I also found the middle age history of Christianity (crusades, inquisitions) to be particularly brutal, horrid and disqualifying even for modern times.
+I also found the middle age history of Christianity (crusades, inquisitions) to be particularly brutal, horrid and disqualifying them in modern times.

 Yet there are still many countries in which still the majority is religious.
 Well imagine how many world problems we could together solve or knowledge learn to make our lives better if we skipped all religions.